pmem/pmdk/manpages/windows/master/pmempool/pmempool-transform.1.md

 * adding replicas - one or more new replicas can be added and synchronized with other replicas in the pool set,

-* removing replicas - one or more replicas can be removed from the pool set,
+* removing replicas - one or more replicas can be removed from the pool set .

-* reordering of replicas - the order of existing replicas can be changed.
+Only one of the above operations can be performed at a time.

-Currently these operations are allowed only for **pmemobj** pools (see **libpmemobj**(7)).
+Currently adding and removing replicas are allowed only for **pmemobj** pools (see **libpmemobj**(7)).

 The *poolset_file_src* argument provides the source pool set to be changed.